-Students at Proprietary Institutions Most Likely to Carry Outstanding Credit Card Balance
+Students at Proprietary Institutions Most Likely to Carry Outstanding Credit Card Balance Percentage of Undergraduates Who Carry a Credit Card Balance by Institution Sector (AY 2007-2008, AY 2011-2012)

 Both nationally and in Texas, students at public two-year and at proprietary institutions were more likely to carry a credit card balance, followed by students at public four-year and private four-year institutions.
 Undergraduates in all sectors nationally were considerably more likely to carry credit card debt in award year (AY) 2011-2012 than in AY 2007-2008.
 This increase likely has several causes: more expensive tuition costs, reductions in funding for state and institutional aid programs, and economic factors like low wages.
 As of AY 2011-2012, 52 percent of undergraduates nationally carried balances on their credit cards.
 Given that Texas undergraduates carried credit card balances at slightly higher rates than the national average in AY 2007-2008, it is likely that more than half of Texas undergraduates carried credit card balances as of AY 2011-2012.

-\Data for Texas for AY 2011-2012 are unavailable.
+Data for Texas for AY 2011-2012 are unavailable.